Skip to main content

 while (true) {

-// Add message to thread
+// Add message

 await openai.beta.threads.messages.create(thread.id, {